illuminate3/minuet/README.md

 ## ASK

 I don't want money.
 Well, I do but I'm not going to ask for some coffee from a hugely famous coffee shop.
-IF you really do want to through some money pocket change, would you mind doing an animal shelter or other worthy service?
+IF you really do want to throw some pocket change at me, would you mind donating to an animal shelter or other worthy service?

 I do want to ask you for your thoughts, ideas, and help though.
 - Fixed a bug?
 - Have an idea?
 - Can do a translation?
 - Can do a Vue conversion?

-Please try to give back.
+Why not submit a PR?
+Leave a question, or leave an answer for someone eles!

 ## Additional Shout Outs
 - This code base was based on [ResidenceCMS][5] by Coderberg.
 I have made lost of changes but Minuet really does